 Cons

-- More complex than simple voting – Requires additional computation.
+- More complex than single voting – Requires additional computation.

 - May not be ideal for binary decisions – Works better for multi-choice votes.